-Our next goal is what the psalmist refers to as “hiding” God’s Word in our hearts.
-He says, “I have hidden your Word in my heart that I might not sin against you” (Psalm 119:11).
+Our next goal is what the psalmist refers to as “hiding” God’s Word in our hearts: “I have hidden your Word in my heart that I might not sin against you” (Psalm 119:11).
 The way we “hide” God’s Word in our hearts is by studying, memorizing, and meditating on what we have first read.
 These four steps—read, study, memorize, and meditate—make it possible to successfully apply the Scriptures to our lives.

 Memorize: It is impossible to apply what we cannot remember.
 If we are going to “hide” the Word in our hearts, we have to first get it in there by means of memorization.
 Memorizing Scripture produces within us a well from which we may continually drink, especially at times when we are not able to read our Bibles.
 In the same way that we store up money and other earthly possessions for future use, we should “lay up these words of mine in your heart and in your soul” (Deuteronomy 11:18, KJV).
 Create a plan for the Scripture verses you would like to memorize each week.